Boris Gramatikov, Ph.D.

 and separate channels for binocular focus detection.
 This combination of focus

-and alignment detection should identify over 95% of all children at risk for amblyopia.
-This work is being performed in the past in
+and alignment detection should identify over 95% of all children at risk for

-Inc.), the Space Telescope Science Institute and the Instrument Development Group (IDG) at the Department of Physics and
+(Association of Universities for Research in Astronomy, Inc.), the Space Telescope Science Institute and the Instrument Development Group (IDG) at the Department of

-Astronomy at the Johns Hopkins University.
+Physics and Astronomy at the Johns Hopkins University.
 This project was supported generously by The Hartwell Foundation with the 2009

 Individual Biomedical Research Award.